kolkhis/tech-notes/vim/misc_vim_notes.md

 I don’t find myself using zg or zug or the other variants for modifying spellcheck, but I guess I don’t use spell check too often.

 I find gi helpful and didn’t use it for the longest time.
-Also <c-a> and <c-d> in Ex mode for autocompleting all strings or showing a list (when you don’t set list in wildmode).
+Also `<c-a>` and `<c-d>` in Ex mode for autocompleting all strings or showing a list (when you don’t set list in wildmode).
 I think :~ is not so common either.
 I never use virtual replace mode gR.

-Some commands I do use quite often that might be less common are :@“ to run an ex command that I copied from some buffer,
+Some commands I do use quite often that might be less common are `:@“` to run an ex command that I copied from some buffer,
- mainly for testing changes to my vimrc, @: to rerun the last ex command
+ mainly for testing changes to my vimrc, `@:` to rerun the last ex command
   (I abuse makeprg and use make to do a lot of testing, and sometimes I need to repeat lest run one script to test against another).
-I don’t think going into ex mode via Q is too common, but q: is handy for modifying ex history.
+I don’t think going into ex mode via `Q` is too common, but `q:` is handy for modifying ex history.
 But I don’t know, maybe everyone else uses these regularly, I guess it depends on your work flow.

 ### Function author for a quick search type thing
-I wrote an operator mapping I activate by <leader>/ that takes the result of the motion and sets the search register to it.
+He wrote an operator mapping activated by <leader>/ that takes the result of the motion and sets the search register to it.

 For example, hitting <leader>/i( will search for the string currently in the parentheses where the cursor is.

-I'm on a mobile right now so can't share it, but grab any of your existing mappings for o mode and just set @/ to the captured text.
+he's on a mobile right now so can't share it, but grab any of your existing mappings for o mode and just set @/ to the captured text.
 For extra fun, replace all whitespace with \s+ to make it even more useful so hitting <leader>/i' inside 'a b' will match 'a b', also.

 ```vim